Dexamethasone eye drops are usually prescribed by an eye specialist.

 Unless you've been told otherwise, use the drops every 30-60 minutes until your symptoms are controlled and then 4-6 times a day for a few days.

 Eye drops can cause blurred vision when first put in.
-Do not drive or use tools or machines until your vision is clear again.
+Do not drive and do not use tools or machines until your vision is clear again.

 About dexamethasone eye drops

 |Type of medicine||Corticosteroid eye drops|

 |Also called||Maxidex®; Minims® Dexamethasone; Dexafree®; Dropodex®|

 |Available as||Eye drops, and single-use units|

 Dexamethasone eye drops are used to treat short-term inflammatory eye conditions.
 They are usually prescribed by an eye specialist.
 They contain a corticosteroid (sometimes called a 'steroid') which helps relieve inflammation, redness and irritation.

 Some dexamethasone eye drops also contain an anti-infective medicine.
 These drops are sometimes used to prevent infections from developing following eye surgery.